Skip to main content

 01:19: Create layout containers first then drop in child components like anchors labels and pictures to create your page or sections.

-01:28: Auto layout is provided in the wavemaker component called container.
+01:28: Auto layout is provided in the WaveMaker component called container.

 01:33: Selecting a container in the canvas shifts Focus to the properties panel revealing the layout section with various UI controls.